Skip to main content

 Graph showing generation-to-generation messaging attitudes for the banking sector

-4. I consumers want more messaging options
+4. I Consumers want more messaging options

 5. I consumers appreciate chatbots as an efficient alternative

-2 out of 3 who have used a chatbot report a positive experience, citing speed and efficiency as the reason why.
-Most say chatbots are served even better than a human agent.
+Two out of three who have used a chatbot report a positive experience, citing speed and efficiency as the reasons.
+Most say that chatbots served them even better than a human agent.
+What does this mean for the banking industry?
+Consumers are ready for more... if financial institutions would offer it.
+Among the major opportunities in the banking industry:

 Make it channel agnostic